cooper/net-async-omegle/README.md

 ## Omegle session methods

+Session methods are safe for asynchronous callbacks.
+For example, if you have a timer which sends a message after 5 seconds but the stranger disconnects during that time, calling `->say()` is harmless and will do nothing.

 ### $sess = $om->new(%options)

 Creates a new Net::Async::Omegle::Session object.
 This object represents a single Omegle session.
 Any of the options listed above